 In conversation with a particular friend of the late Joseph Scriven, author of the of the hymn "What A Friend We Have In Jesus," we are informed that a change has been made from the original.
 In the fifth line of the last verse it originally read, "Has thy brother, sister grieved thee?" instead of "Do thy friends despise, forsake thee?"

 To the Editors of the Globe -

-Having noticed several reminiscenses of Joseph Scriven, hymn writer and author of "What A Friend We Have In Jesus," I beg to offer my little contribution
+Having noticed several reminiscenses of Joseph Scriven, hymn writer and author of "What A Friend We Have In Jesus," I beg to offer my little contribution and tribute.

 My father, as a boy in his father's home, met and knew Joseph Scriven, and gave me the following information about him:

 "At the time that the GTR [Grand Trunk Railway] was being built through from Clinton to Goderich,

 Mister Scriven 'bached' with another man, just across the

 road from us, about a mile out from where the town of Clinton now stands, on the Huron Road between Clinton and Goderich."

 He came there from Brantford where he taught night school for a while, and was also a tutor for a gentleman's son.
 He would go on Sundays and preach

 to the navvies, working on the railroad, getting small thanks for his pains.